craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 Smokebulb, it's daughter - Bulbkiss, Cannabis, Tabaco, Alcohol, Lephora Essance, Dareanamon, Nova, Sex, and any number of fetishes are for bargain if you know who and where to ask.

 ### Land
-As there is no *official* civil structure of Cenva Minyo, a council of elders holds a massive force of power, so much so that if they *were* to assign lands, they could.
-As of now, there is no manner other than conquer to acquire a land of your own, and even then, your neighbor needs as you do.
+While there is no *official* civil structure of Cenva Minyo, a council of elders holds a massive force of power, so much so that if they *were* to assign lands, they could.
+As of now, there is no manner other than "conquer and hold" land of your own, and even then, your neighbor needs as you do, and it is your duty as living kin to provide.

+Cenvans live above the floor of the forest, preferring to farm the soils below, and live in the branches above.

 ### Overhead
 What about taxes?
 Work animals?
 Buildings?
 Productions?

+The lack of a civil structure further lacks a formalized tax structure, but the culture of Cenva Minyo promotes community service and kinship so much so that this lack of tax structure does not lead to privitize

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?